home-assistant/addons/ssh/DOCS.md

 ha help
 ```

-### General Note on Security

-You are strongly recommended to use private/public keys to log in.
-To generate them, follow the [instructions for Windows][keygen-windows]
-and [these for other platforms][keygen].
-It is possible to set a password for
-login since version 2.0 but for high security use private/public keys.
+### The In-Browser Terminal

+To enable the in-browser Terminal all you need to do is start the add-on, and click the Terminal menu item.

+### SSH Server Connection

+To connect using an SSH client, such as PuTTY, you need to supply additional configuration for this add-on.
+To enable SSH connectivity, you need to:

+- Provide authentication credentials - a password or SSH key(s)
+- Specify which TCP port to bind to, on the Home Assistant host

+You can then connect to the port specified, using the username `root`.
+Please note that enabling the SSH Server potentially makes your Home Assistant system less secure, as it might enable anyone on the internet to try to access your system.
+The security of your system also depends on your network set up, router settings, use of firewalls, etc. As a general recommendation, you should not activate this part of the add-on unless you understand the ramifications.

+If you enable connecting to the SSH Server using an SSH client, you are strongly recommended to use private/public keys to log in.
+As long as you keep the private part of your key safe, this makes your system much harder to break into.
+Using passwords is therefor generally considered a less secure mechanism.
+To generate private/public SSH keys, follow the [instructions for Windows][keygen-windows] and [these for other platforms][keygen].

-Enabling login via password, will disable password login.
+Enabling login via password, will disable key based login.
 You can not run both variants at the same time.

 ## Configuration